Haimantika/RAG_TIL_conference_demo/README.md

 ### Simplification with analogies:
 - **Kitchen Recipe Analogy**: Compare it to cooking where you first gather all the ingredients you need (retrieval) and then cook them to make a dish (generation).

-### Emphasize the Learning Aspect:
-- **Learning and Improving**: Thi is a demo system and it doesn’t learn and adapt yet, real RAG systems can improve over time.
-They learn from new data and feedback, just like a student learns from studying more or a chef improves by cooking more dishes.

 ### Working of the demo: